-Goals Objectives Religious Heritage 1.
-Articulate and integrate the biblical, historical, and theological foundations of the Christian tradition and their own denomination. a.
-Understand the content and formation of the canonical scriptures. b.
-Describe and apply major approaches and issues in biblical scholarship and biblical interpretation. c.
-Understand major methods, movements and issues in Christian theology. d.
-Identify the major features of the global, ecumenical history of the church, from early Christianity to the modern era. e.
-Understand their denominational tradition within an ecumenical context. f.
-(Use one or more biblical languages in exegesis and interpretation.)1 2.
-Engage in theological reflection that integrates scholarship, critical thinking, experience, and faith. a.
-Express interpretations of the Christian faith tradition that integrate personal faith, experience, and theology with biblical and theological scholarship.b.
-Use theological reflection as a process for learning and growth.c.
-Help others to reflect theologically and to integrate faith and experience.
-3. Culture and Context Articulate a theologically coherent understanding of the mission of the church locally, nationally, and internationally. a.
-Understand and appreciate diverse faith experiences and traditions. b.
-Describe the mission and ministry of the church, rooted in the gospel of Jesus Christ, in response to contemporary cultural, economic, political, social, and environmental issues. c.
-Describe how culture, social location, and context influence the development of theological worldviews, including their own. d.
-Express a theology of justice and hope that seeks the wellbeing of all creation.
-4. Spiritual/Personal Formation Nurture personal, professional, and spiritual growth through practices that give rise to spiritual well-being, maturity, and self- understanding. a.
-Demonstrate awareness of their own gifts and limitations for ministry and areas where growth is needed, and use feedback to revise self-understanding. b.
-Identify goals and strategies for personal, professional, and spiritual growth and act in response to these goals. c.
+Goals Objectives ligious Heritage Understand and integrate the biblical, historical, and theological foundations of the Christian tradition and their own denomination. a. b. c. d.
+Describe and apply major approaches and issues in biblical scholarship and biblical interpretation.
+Understand major methods, movements, and issues in Christian theology.
+Identify the major features of the global, ecumenical history of the church, from early Christianity to the modern era.
+Understand their denominational tradition within an ecumenical context.
+2. Engage in theological reflection that integrates scholarship, critical thinking, experience, and faith. a. b. c. d.
+Integrate personal faith, experience, and theology with biblical and theological scholarship.
+Use theological reflection as a process for learning and growth.
+Integrate theological reflection into ministry practice.
+Help others to reflect theologically and to integrate faith with life experiences. within and beyond Christianity.
+Describe the mission and ministry of the church, rooted in the gospel of Jesus Christ, in response to contemporary cultural, economic, political, social, and environmental issues.
+Describe how culture, social location, and context influence the development of theological worldviews, including their own.
+Express a theology of justice and hope that seeks the wellbeing of all Spiritual/Personal Formation 4.
+Nurture personal, professional, and spiritual growth through practices that give rise to spiritual well-being, maturity, and self-understanding. a. b. c.
+Demonstrate awareness of their own gifts and limitations for ministry and areas where growth is needed, and use feedback to revise self- understanding.
+Identify goals and strategies for personal, professional, and spiritual growth, and act in response to these goals.
 Lead others in practices that nurture spiritual well-being, faith, and spiritual growth.
-5. Ministry and Leadership Demonstrate knowledge and skills for effective leadership that empowers others to live out their ministry as the church in the world. a.
-Describe a coherent theological understanding of their own ministry and call. b.
-Employ cultural, social, and ethical analysis in visioning and planning within their ministry context. c.
-Demonstrate competence and comfort in the practice of ministry. d.
-Communicate clearly in writing and orally.
-6. Offer transformational leadership for a church in a changing context. a.
-Describe leadership strategies to help faith communities navigate change, transform their ministry, and build their capacity for mission. b.
-Describe the implications, for church and ministry, of major trends in Quebec and Canadian society: secularization, postmodernity, linguistic/religious/ cultural diversity, and globalization.
+Mi nistry and Leadership 5.
+Demonstrate knowledge and skills for effective leadership that empowers others to live out their ministry as the church in the world. a. b.
+Describe a coherent theological understanding of their own ministry and call.
+Demonstrate a capacity to carry out the functions of pastoral ministry (leadership, education, worship, preaching, pastoral care, mission, and administration).
+6. Demonstrate a capacity for transformational leadership for a church in a changing context. a. b.
+Know tools and strategies to help faith communities navigate change, transform their ministry, and build their capacity for mission.
+Understand the implications for church and ministry of major trends in Quebec and Canadian society.